Skip to main content

 Azure secrets

 In order to access the secrets, you must give the Azure Client ID access to the Key Vault that contains your secrets.
-The following snippet shows how to use an Azure secret in your operator:
+The following snippet shows how to use an Azure secret in your task runner:

 from conveyor.secrets import AzureKeyVaultValue